prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

 }
 ```

+{% callout %}
-> If you're sure that the variable being passed is a boolean then you can use the former approach.
+If you're sure that the variable being passed is a boolean then you can use the former approach.
+{% endcallout %}

 This also applies when doing conditional rendering with the Logical and operator that we saw in the previous tip.